YisongZou/Flask-Salary-Predictor-with-Random-Forest-Algorithm/README.md

 # Flask-salary-predictor
-This is project predicts the salary of the employee based on the experience.
+This is project can help you predict the salary based on your years of experience.
 ![pic](https://github.com/YisongZou/IDS721-Final-Project/blob/main/Screen%20Shot%202021-04-22%20at%201.42.12%20AM.png)
 # Model
 model.py trains and saves the model to the disk.